chris24carroll/pkgnav/README.md

 Directory paths that are found above those paths are considered **modules**, and directory paths that are found below those paths are considered **packages**.

-For example, given the following project structure:
+For example, if `src` is a configured source directory, given the following project structure:

 ```
 example